Houston Crane Accident Attorneys

 This type of liability may arise for a variety of reasons, such as:

 - The equipment did not include safety features that would have prevented foreseeable accidents

 - Defective materials caused the equipment to fail

 - Purchasers and operators of the equipment were not provided with adequate instruction regarding the safe operation of the equipment

 When an accident or injury occurs in whole or part because there was a defect in the equipment’s design, manufacture, or warnings and instructions, the manufacturer, seller, and anyone else in the supply chain may be liable for damages.

 If you’ve been seriously injured or have lost a loved one in a crane accident, chances are good that the accident could have been avoided.
 You need to talk to a work injury lawyer at Simmons and Fletcher, P.C.
 If the loss occurred as the result of someone else’s negligence, you may be entitled to compensation for medical expenses, lost income, and other losses you have suffered as a result of the accident.

 However, construction accident claims, particularly those involving heavy equipment such as cranes and large crane accidents, can be very complicated.
 There may be multiple possible responsible parties, and there may be worker’s compensation, personal injury, wrongful death, or product liability claims in play—in some cases, all three.
 In addition, the evidence in a case involving machinery can be dense and technical.

-It’s in your best interests to talk with an attorney who is experienced in handling this type of complex litigation and can break down your options for you and guide you through the process.
+It’s in your best interest to talk with an attorney who is experienced in handling this type of complex litigation and can break down your options for you and guide you through the process.
 It’s easy to get the help you need.
 Just fill out the form at the bottom of this page or call (800) 298-0111 to schedule a free consultation.